 Scholars will submit two manuscripts to a peer-reviewed journal (as part of Portfolio 1, 2, or 3).
+Scholars must be a co-author.
 Scholars are encouraged to talk to faculty members about conferences or papers they are interested in writing well in advance of any deadlines.
 As part of the Portfolio submission, scholars should upload a copy of the manuscript, along with a letter from the editor acknowledging receipt (email is fine), and a narrative description of the scholar's involvement (conceptualizing and writing the manuscript).
 Each portfolio should include a unique manuscript.